Andrauss/WindowControllerFx/README.md

 2 - Create your FXML layout on SceneBuilder or preffered IDE

-3 - Extend your FXML controller of WindowControllerFx, such as showed below
+3 - Extend your FXML controller of WindowControllerFx

 ```java

   public class MyController extends WindowControllerFx

 ```
-4 - Override getFXML method passing the location of your FXML layout, such as showed below
+4 - Override getFXML method passing the location of your FXML layout

 ```java